Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Introduction

-Different from existing approaches that jointly learn Lyapunov function and RL controllers, the key idea underlying our approach is that, with a judiciously chosen Lyapunov function, strict \emph{monotonicity} of the policy is sufficient to formally guarantee stability (Theorem \ref{thm:voltage_stab}).
-Given this stability result, we propose a new approach (Stable-DDPG, Algorithm \ref{alg:stable_ddpg}) which integrates the stability constraint with a popular RL framework deep deterministic policy gradient (DDPG) \cite{lillicrap2015continuous} through monotone policy network design.
-The proposed method enables us to leverage the power of RL to improve the transient performance of voltage control without knowing the underlying model parameters.
-It also provides a provable stability guarantee during and after the training.
-We conduct extensive numerical case studies in both single-phase and three-phase test feeders to demonstrate the effectiveness of the proposed Stable-DDPG with both simulated voltage disturbances and real-world data.

-Compared with existing results, the contributions of this paper are summarised as follows.
-(1) We formally construct a Lyapunov function for the voltage control problem in radial networks, that applies to both three-phase and single-phase distribution power systems.
-(2) We express the stability criteria for voltage control problem as strict monotonicity of the policy with a detailed proof, and show how to incorporate this guarantee to guide policy learning.
-(3) We demonstrate that the proposed approach achieves the best overall performance in both single-phase and three-phase test cases with stability guarantees using real-world data.
+The key idea underlying our approach is that, with a judiciously chosen Lyapunov function, strict \emph{monotonicity} of the policy is sufficient to guarantee voltage stability (Theorem \ref{thm:voltage_stab}). \revise{Given that monotonicity is a \emph{model-free} constraint, it is practical to design a stabilizing RL controller without model knowledge.} To enforce this structural constraint, we propose a decentralized controller (Stable-DDPG, Algorithm \ref{alg:stable_ddpg}) which integrates the stability constraint with a popular RL framework deep deterministic policy gradient (DDPG) \cite{lillicrap2015continuous} through monotone policy network design.
+The proposed method enables us to leverage the power of deep RL to improve the transient performance of voltage control without knowing the underlying model parameters.
+We conduct extensive numerical case studies in both single-phase and three-phase IEEE test feeders to demonstrate the effectiveness of the proposed Stable-DDPG with both simulated voltage disturbances and real-world data. \revise{The trained Stable-DDPG can compute control actions efficiently (within 1 ms), which facilitates real-time implementation of neural network-based voltage controllers.} This paper extends the result of our previous conference version \cite{shi2021stability} in the following aspects: \begin{itemize} \item We extend the stability analysis from continuous-time to discrete-time systems to better accommodate the discrete-time nature of inverter-based controllers. \item We construct a new discrete-time Lyapunov function and derive the structural constraints for stabilizing controller in Theorem \ref{thm:voltage_stab}.
+The discrete-time stability constraint requires the policy to be monotonically decreasing, and lower bounded by a value related to the sampling time.
+The clear relationship between stability and sampling time can assist the practical implementation of the proposed voltage controller with a finite sampling time.
+As the sampling time $\Delta T \rightarrow 0$, the stability condition reduces to the continuous-time stability condition. \item We test the proposed approach through extensive numerical studies in IEEE single-phase and three-phase systems with simulated and real-world data. \end{itemize}